 Lindis Pass is the next scenic highlight, with a great lookout over the golden hills nearby.
 You’ll want to check ahead of time to see if you need to bring your chains for the drive over.

 Just before Twizel, the High Country Salmon farm is a fun place to stop and look at the fish.
 If you’re getting hungry, you can buy a sample as well!

 Lake Pukaki is not long after that, with fantastic views across the lake towards Mt Cook.
-If the weather is good, you might want to continue along the main road for a little longer for the best viewpoints.
+If the weather is good, you might want to continue along the main road before turning to find the best viewpoints.

 Mount Cook Village is located at the end of a road that follows Lake Pukaki into the heart of the Southern Alps.
 Nestled at the foot of Aoraki/Mt Cook, New Zealand’s highest mountain, the village is surrounded by fantastic alpine views.
 While you’re there, you could enjoy the scenic walk to Kea Point, or visit the Sir Edmund Hillary Alpine Centre to watch planetarium shows and films on New Zealand.

 Be sure to make the short drive to Tasman Valley, where you can take a short 10-minute walk up to a viewing point over Tasman Glacier.
 There are icebergs floating on the terminal lake, and the mountains surrounding Tasman Glacier are every bit as impressive as the glacier itself.